zyantific/zasm/README.md

 The Assembler class provides generated member functions to generate instructions/data/labels into the Program at the specified cursor position.
 To emit ```mov rax, -1``` the equivalent would be ```asssembler.mov(operands::rax, operands::Imm(-1));```

 #### Serializer[![](./docs/img/pin.svg)](#serializer)
-The Serialzier class serializes the Program nodes into binary and stores the resulting state.
+The Serializer class serializes the Program nodes into binary and stores the resulting state.
 After a successful serialization the user can query the resulting binary code and data such as the address of labels, relocation info, section data, etc.

 #### Decoder[![](./docs/img/pin.svg)](#decoder)
 Decodes binary data into the Instruction object which can be either directly used or stored in the Program.